AeanSR/AeanSR.github.io/_posts/2018-04-01-nelf-name-generator-v2.md

 ## Introduction

-I have made a name generator based on LSTM-LM in [2016 post](http://aean.net/2016/07/27/nelf-name-generator/).
+I have made a name generator based on LSTM-LM in [the 2016 post](http://aean.net/2016/07/27/nelf-name-generator/).
 The quality is ok for novel-writing if you would like to spend some time to look for a satisfying name in the generated list.

 But considers the situation that you are designing a game to give unique names to every random NPCs, the quality of *Nelf Name Generator V1* cannot meet the requirement without supervision.